Z80 Explorer

 You can view different layers and create layer combinations if you hold down the Ctrl key while clicking on layer buttons or press a key assigned to each layer while holding down the Ctrl key.

 The chip/layer view can also be annotated.
 At the start, the application loads a default annotation file, but you can load any other annotation file by dragging and dropping it into the application image view.
-For example, “annot_internals.json” (also located in the resource folder) contains a different set of annotations focused more on the internal features.
+For example, “annot_internals.json” (also located in the resource folder) contains different annotations focused more on internal features.
 Annotations are adaptive, so their text will show and hide as you zoom in and out of the image.
-They also can contain macros, which are tokens that expand into named net and bus values, and those are updated in real-time as the simulation runs.
+They also can contain macros, tokens that expand into named net and bus values, updated in real time as the simulation runs.

 Dynamic annotations showing U and V bus values (~ means “inverted”)